ChanChuanYi/UCSC-CMPE156-HW1_Remote_Shell_Command_Application/README.md

 # UCSC-CMPE156-Network-Programming HW1 simple remote shell application

-This repository consists of The assignments and final project for course Unix Network Programming.
+This repository consists of The assignments one for course Unix Network Programming.

 Programs were developed in C language in Unix system.